thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 25 March 2023
+### Daily Rundown on Sunday, 26 March 2023

-- The average temperature today is 11.3˚C;
+- The average temperature today is 6.22˚C;
-- With highs of 12.19˚C and lows of 6.94˚C.
+- With highs of 8.15˚C and lows of 2.76˚C.
-- You can expect light rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->